 - Emergency Responder Crisis Text Line: Text “Frontline” to 741741.
 The Emergency Responder Crisis Text Line is a global not-for-profit organization providing free confidential crisis intervention via SMS message.

-- National Suicide Prevention Lifeline: 1-800-273-TALK (8255).
+- 988 Suicide & Crisis Lifeline: Call or text 988.
+The National 988 Suicide & Crisis Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress across the United States.
 The National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress across the United States.
+Click here for more information about 988 and how to raise awareness about its implementation.

 - SAMHSA’s National Helpline: 1-800-662-HELP (4357).
 The Substance Abuse and Mental Health Services Administration (SAMHSA) Helpline is a free, confidential, 24/7, 365-day-a-year treatment referral and information service (in English and Spanish) for individuals and families facing mental and/or substance use disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.
 Callers can also order free publications and other information.